bbbscarter/UberLogger/README.md

 * Usage examples can be seen in the Examples folder.

 ## Notes
-* Tested in Unity 5.x free and Pro.
+* Tested in Unity 5.x, 2017.x, free and Pro.
+* Logging disabled in non-debug builds.
+To force it on, define ENABLE_UBERLOGGING.
 * Due to file incompatibilities, the in-game console skin doesn't work in Unity 4 and would need to be set up again.
 Same with the prefab.
 That said, the code works, and so does the editor